Sydney FC to play final two must-win Champions League matches without captain

 - The Sky Blues must win both final matches to have a chance at finishing second and progressing.
 They are currently last in the Group.

-- The A-League side will be without Alex Wilkinson and Corey Hollman for those matches, while Rhyan Grant may miss the first game.
+- The A-League side will be without Alex Wilkinson and Corey Hollman for those matches.

 More Australian football news can be found on FTBL.Sydney announced Will